LanguageOfStress/language-of-stress-theory/README.md

-# The Language of Stress
+# Formal Overview of the The Language of Stress Theory of Consciousness

 **Valenced Tension Dynamics and the Materialist Resolution of the Hard Problem**